-There are a whole range of people that form the backdrop of the mountain ski resort and these are the very people that bring back the skiers and snowboarders year after year, because the cross-section is such an interesting mix.
+There is a whole range of people that form the backdrop of the mountain ski resort and these are the very people that bring back the skiers and snowboarders year after year because the cross-section is such an interesting mix.
 Some seeking thrills, some seeking tranquility and yet others seeking nothing at all – each of the types of people visitors may encounter in the mountains will contribute to the experience visitors gain and come back for year after year.

 Ski towns are places which see the changing of the seasons, the first falls of snow followed by ice cold days of woodsmoke and thermal underwear to the first sunlight melting showing an end to another season.